 Pokémon Go was a sensation when it first launched, and for many people it may have been their first brush with the idea that the GPS locator in their phone could be used for gaming.
 For those not in the know, you wander around the real world collecting Pokémon you encounter.
 Using AR, you can throw Poké Balls at them as if in real life.
-You’ll receive a variety of rewards for collecting, going out on long walks, and being social.
+You’ll receive a variety of rewards for collecting and going out on long walks.

 So, if, for whatever reason, you’re not into collecting hundreds of digital monsters, we’ve compiled a list of alternatives that offer much of the same experience.
 They’ll all use GPS to encourage you to go for lovely walks and likely use the power of AR to bring content to life on your phone.
-Either way, they’ll get you out into the real world at least, perhaps even forcing you to be social.
-Fancy that?
+Please make sure you follow your local COVID-19 guidelines and play responsibly if you choose to head out into the world with any of the following titles!

 Even for franchise newcomers, it’s easy to see the appeal.
 You get to collect a bunch of cute digital monsters and show them off to your friends.
 It encourages you to be social in the actual real world through its raid mechanics and community events.
 It actually rewards you for being active, showering you with useful in-game items depending on how many kilometres you’ve walked that day and week.